Vaudrain/AllTheBeans/README.md

 ### Running the solution

 The solution can be ran manually or through Docker using the provided Dockerfile using the following instructions.
-In either case, the project will be located at http://localhost:8080/
+In either case, the project will be located at http://localhost:8080/ (front-end) or http://localhost:5000/ (back-end)

 If running manually